Lito-Frito/Monster_Hunter/README.md

 * requests

 ## Quick Start
+You can go to [repl.it](https://repl.it/@crc8109/job-scraper#README.md) where I'm hosting the app in a personal repl.
+When you click the link, just hit the button up top that says `Run` with the forward arrow and the app will start up.

+## Start from Scratch
 Clone this repo.
 Then set your environment set up by running the following command in your terminal:
 ```
 pip install -r requirements.txt
 ```
 Run ```job_scraper.py``` to start scraping for jobs.

-OR

-You can go to [repl.it](https://repl.it/@crc8109/job-scraper#README.md) where I'm hosting the app in a personal repl.
-When you click the link, just hit the button up top that says `Run` with the forward arrow and the app will start up.

 If this doesn't work, feel free to reach out.